Charles Dukes, 1st Baron Dukeston: Parliamentary career

 At the 1923 general election, Dukes was elected as the Member of Parliament (MP) for Warrington in Lancashire, narrowly defeating the sitting Conservative MP Alec Cunningham-Reid.
 When the First Labour Government fell in 1924, Dukes lost his seat in the resulting 1924 general election, unseated by his predecessor Cunningham-Reid.

 However, at the 1929 general election, when Cunningham-Reid abandoned Warrington and stood unsuccessfully in Southampton, Dukes was returned again to the House of Commons.
 When Labour split in 1931 over the handling of budgetary response to the Great Depression, Dukes was defeated in the subsequent general election, and did not stand for election to the House of Commons again.

 In 1942 he was made a Commander of the Order of the British Empire and in 1946 was appointed an adviser to the Paris Peace Conference.

-Charles Dukes served as the British representative on the United Nations Commission on Human Rights in 1947 and played a part in the drafting of the Universal Declaration on Human Rights.
+Charles Dukes served as the British representative on the United Nations Commission on Human Rights in 1947 and was one of the nine individuals who drafted the Universal Declaration on Human Rights.

 He was ennobled in 1947 as Baron Dukeston, of Warrington in the County Palatine of Lancaster, and was an active Labour Party peer.
 He died the following year in a London hospital, aged 66, without an heir, and the title became extinct.
 He was buried in Chesham Bois, Buckinghamshire, close to his home in Amersham.